isomerpages/moe-jpjc/_knowledge-skills/General Paper/Syllabus & Assessment.md

 The subject will test the candidate's ability to think critically and present cogent arguments in clear, accurate and effective English.
 It is not primarily a test of general knowledge.
 However, wide and intelligent reading is expected of all students.</p>

 <p>
 There are 2 papers and candidates must offer both.
-Paper 1 and Paper 2 will be taken in separate sittings within the same day.</p>
+Paper 1 and Paper 2 will be taken in separate sittings on different days.</p>

 <h3>Assessment</h3>